jpo14c/Migrate-ADO-to-GHE/README.md

 ## Post Migration checklist [click here](https://github.com/e2eSolutionArchitect/migrate-ado-to-ghe/blob/main/post-migration.md)

+Azure DevOps to GitHub Usage
+Create Personal Access Tokens with access to the Azure DevOps org, and the GitHub org (for more details on scopes needed refer to our official documentation).

+Set the ADO_PAT and GH_PAT environment variables.

+Run the generate-script command to generate a migration script.

+gh ado2gh generate-script --ado-org ORGNAME --github-org ORGNAME --all

+The previous command will have created a migrate.ps1 PowerShell script.
+Review the steps in the generated script and tweak if necessary.

+The migrate.ps1 script requires PowerShell to run.
+If not already installed see the install instructions to install PowerShell on Windows, Linux, or Mac.
+Then run the script.

+Refer to the official documentation for more details.

 ## Tips
 - check the available commands for gh gei by running 'gh gei --help' or 'gh gei migrate-repo --help'